TopStar0411/DeFi-Vault-Pro/VERCEL_DEPLOYMENT.md

 2. Verify package versions are compatible
 3. Ensure environment variables are set
 4. Test locally first with `npm run build`
+5. Verify WalletConnect Project ID is valid

 ---

-**Note**: The project is configured to work with Vercel's build system.
-All dependencies have been updated to compatible versions.
+**Note**: The project has been updated to use the latest Web3Modal v5 with improved wallet connection handling and better compatibility with Vercel deployment.